BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   I have the right attribute to go after, but I haven't been able to figure out a correct hotfix syntax, so I don't know if that's right.
 Anyway, giving up for now.
+- `get_skill_tree_shenanigans.py` - This is actually partially working; was just playing with shuffling skills around, namely swapping Amara's Root to Rise with One With Nature.
+My "preferred" method, which gives the most flexibility (can totally rearrange skill trees) doesn't work well enough to be generally useful -- skills lower than they "should" be won't be selectable ever, and skills higher than they "should" be have incorrect visual notifications.
+The second method I tried does work, but would require that you keep the same "structure" as the vanilla tree.
+You could swap skills around all you like (while making sure that the max-points and icon vars are moved too) but you wouldn't be able to rearrange the tree at will.